ilkamo/ethparser-go/README.md

 I had a lot of fun working on this project.
 My approach was to create a parser that could be easily extended with new repositories and ethereum clients.
 Most of the code is tested with unit tests and I tried to keep it as clean as possible.
 The most interesting parts are commented in the code so that reviewers can understand my thought process.
-The parser processes blocks one by one (for simplicity) as this is not a perfect production ready service.
-In a prod environment I would extend it to process multiple blocks at once by adding multiple workers.
-This way, the caller could control the batch size and the parser could be more efficient.

 ## Packages